Marriott Vacation Club RESORTS

 * Boat shuttle to San Marco ran every hour, earliest departure from hotel at 9:00 – not super convenient

-* On the positive side, room is large with sizable bathroom + private balcony
+* On the positive side, the room is large with sizable bathroom + private balcony

 Detailed review here: